Idle-Lads/idle/README.md

 * If this causes an error, try removing "predev" from the package.json scripts.

 In order to run linter, run `npm run lint`.

+In order to deploy, run `npm run deploy`.